Multipole Semantic Attention: A Fast Approximation of Softmax Attention for Pretraining: Introduction

-To summarize, this paper makes the following contributions: \begin{itemize} \item A bidirectional semantic clustering approach that partitions queries and keys \textit{separately} in their native representation space, enabling a hierarchical two-stage attention mechanism: coarse query clusters first attend to all fine key clusters to produce query-dependent summaries, then fine queries refine these summaries using their residual components—fundamentally different from methods that cluster only keys or use unified clustering \item Integration of dipole corrections that preserve directional variance within semantic clusters, extending beyond centroid-based approximations to maintain richer output information during training \item Empirical demonstration that the method can achieve meaningful speedups while maintaining acceptable approximation quality for pretraining \end{itemize}
+We validate \ours{} empirically through microbenchmarks and end-to-end pretraining at scale.
+On isolated attention layers, we achieve 2$\times$ speedup compared to CUDNN Flash Attention at 64k context with approximation errors below 1\%.
+We pretrain 1B parameter models on 64k context using both code repositories and scientific documents, demonstrating 36\% wall-clock speedup while matching baseline quality.
+We further validate that the method generalizes to existing pretrained models (Llama 3.1-8B and 3.2-1B) and confirm that our models utilize the full 64k context during training.

-To this end, we proceed as follows.
-We start off by reviewing related efficient attention methods.
-Sections 3-4 develop the monopole and multipole formulations.
-Section 5 then presents the \ours{} approach, which we extend to causal attention in Section 6.
-Before concluding, Section 7 presents the empirical evaluation.
+To summarize, this paper makes the following contributions: \begin{itemize} \item A bidirectional semantic clustering approach that partitions queries and keys \textit{separately} in their native representation space, enabling a hierarchical two-stage attention mechanism: coarse query clusters first attend to all fine key clusters to produce query-dependent summaries, then fine queries refine these summaries using their residual components \item A retrieval-augmented approximation that selects the most relevant key-value clusters for exact attention, with causal accumulation of summaries across spatial blocks \item Empirical validation at 1B parameter scale on code and scientific documents with 64k context, achieving 36\% wallclock speedup while maintaining training quality \end{itemize}